-- adherence of urine constituents, - exposure of urine to direct light that might alter clinically significant metabolites,
+- adherence of urine constituents, - exposure of urine to direct light that might alter clinically significant metabolites, and - contamination from the exterior when closed.

 Stabilizers usually prevent metabolic and other changes of urine constituents.
-The container should allow for use of recommended preservatives in ANNEX I.2, Table I-3.
+The container should allow for use of recommended preservatives in Annex I.2, Table 40.

-3.4.2.
-Transport, storage and analytical containers
+3.4.2 Transport, storage and analytical containers